 - Is the progressive abortion law a major relief to rape survivors?

-When a woman is raped, it leaves life-long scars on her psyche which takes years to heal.
-If she gets pregnant in the process, she not only has to come to terms with her rape, she also has to carry the seed of her tormentor inside her and not allowing her to abort it is forcing her to live with a reminder of her rape for life.
+Prachi Vaish says that when a woman is raped, it leaves life-long scars on her psyche which takes years to heal.
+If she gets pregnant in the process, she not only has to come to terms with her rape, she also has to carry the seed of her tormentor inside her, and not allowing her to abort it is forcing her to live with a reminder of her rape for life.

 - Are young couples and teenagers misusing the abortion laws in India?